spex-lang/spex/README.md

 ### To do

-- Health check
-- SUT
 - Coverage-guided fuzzing
+  + reuse generated fields
   + use responses in generation
+  + abstract types, that don't get generated?
+- Health check
 - Shrinking
 - Packaging
   + cabal freeze